rwardman/product-management/README.md

 ### Improvements

 - A greater focus on accessibility
-- New features: Search, display a single product, and allow editing
+- New features.
+Possibilities include search, display a single product, and allow editing
-- Routing
-- Improved state management, such as React Context

 ### The Design